NaCI/Kotlin_Android_Tutorials/dependencyInjectionUdemyClass/NOTES.md

 It's complex to achieve this larger scale structure.
 That's why we use frameworks to integrate dependency injection.
 DIAP is not equal to fundamental techniques.
 It's much more.

+## Law of Demeter

+Class dependencies must be higher level.
+It means don't involve some unrelated classes to obtain dependencies.
+It is really important to maintain code.

+E.g : If our class needs to fetch data over retrofit, just get apiService object from constructor.
+Don't pass retrofit object to class to initialize apiService inside class.

+Characteristics:

+- Principle of least knowledge

+- Minimize class dependencies

+- Makes code more readable and maintainable

 ## References

 - https://www.udemy.com/course/dependency-injection-in-android-with-dagger